michaelruocco/michaelruocco.github.io/_posts/2025-06-29-creating-a-blog.markdown

 ---
 I have been toying with the idea of creating a blog for a while, without actually getting around to doing it.

-This morning I woke up around 5am, I had a bit of time before my son woke up, and figured I would give it a go.
+This morning I woke up around 5am so had a bit of time before my son woke up, and figured I would give it a go.
-After a quick google, I found it is pretty easy to set something up using github pages, but what it gave me out of the box looked a bit bland.
-I returned to again to look for some themes, and liked the look of [clean blog theme](https://github.com/StartBootstrap/startbootstrap-clean-blog-jekyll).
+After a quick Google, I found it is pretty easy to set something up using github pages, but what it gave me out of the box looked a bit bland.
+I returned to google to look for some themes, and liked the look of [clean blog theme](https://github.com/StartBootstrap/startbootstrap-clean-blog-jekyll).

 I had not used [Jekyll](https://jekyllrb.com/docs/installation/macos/) before, and didn't have